kamath-abhijith/CS_Toolbox/README.md

 # Compressed Sensing Toolbox
 This repository contains MATLAB routines used in Compressed Sensing that could be used for other projects.
 This repository is most likely not the best as it is created whilst learning those algorithms.
 The programmes are not the most optimal and the functions might not be reusable.
 However, the programmes work as expected and could be used for proof of concept.

 This repository also includes some MATLAB programmes implementing optimization algorithms some of which are used in Compressed Sensing and the rest elsewhere.

-## Assignments from Justin Romberg's Tutorial
-The folder 'JRom_Tutorial' contains the assignments from Justin Romberg's short course on Compressed Sensing at Tsinghua.
-The programmes/functions include
+This repository also contains the assignments in [Justin Romberg's short course](http://jrom.ece.gatech.edu/tsinghua-oct13/) on Compressed Sensing at Tsinghua.

+## Contents
+- omp
 	- Matching Pursuit
 	- Orthogonal Matching Pursuit

-## Optimization Programmes
+- lasso_admm
+	-ADMM Solver for LASSO